OlgaHuawei/draft-havel-nmop-digital-map-concept/draft-havel-nmop-digital-map-concept.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to xx for their reviews and comments.
+Many thanks to Mohamed Boucadair <mohamed.boucadair@orange.com> for his valuable contributions, reviews and comments.

+Many thanks to Nigel Davis <ndavis@ciena.com> for the valuable discussions and his validation of the modelling requirements.